Mushroom Powder vs Liquid: Which One is better?

 A fraction of fungal β-glucans/other compounds is released during dehydration/milling of mushroom and digestion — how much depends on:

-Let’s use a conservative range for powder bio-availability as:
+Let’s use a conservative range for powder accessibility as:

 5% → 20%